Camel caravans were common in 1881 Tashkent

 Photo: 1977 Ethiopia © Mennonite Heritage Archives by Eric Rempel and John Wieler

 In 1880-81, Mennonite migrants travelled over mountains, through deserts on camels, and by covered wagons from South Russia to Central Asia.
-Their perilous journey is shared in these letters to the Rundschau.
+Their perilous journey is shared in these letters to the Rundschau and other magazines.
 Now with author photos, thanks to Robert Friesen!

 There were blessings on the trip, like when the Muslim community of Serabulak welcomed the Mennonite wanderers.
 One of my distant relatives, Helena Graewe Warkentin (1865-1942, #88939) and 20 others were baptized there in a mosque.

 After arriving in Tashkent, the settlers split into two groups.
 One group, mostly from Molotschna, settled in Aulie-Ata, now in Kazakhstan.
 The Graewes joined the other group, mostly from Am Trakt, who experienced the most upheaval and several false starts.
 Helena tells her own story in Helena’s Asia Story.

 Four years later, they were back on the move.
 A report paints a grim picture of their circumstances: “The Mennonites seeking a home in Central Asia … have found their long tedious journey a total failure, have lost what little means they had, and their friends in America are now helping some of them to come to this country” (Herald of Truth, 15 July 1884).
 A massive fundraising effort helped the Graewes and others to travel to the U.S. They faced another arduous journey back across the desert and mountains, then by train and steamship to their destinations in Kansas and Nebraska.

 Those who had endured robberies and even a murder in Lausan, Khiva, were relocated by the Khan to a garden oasis in Ak Metchet, Khiva.
 Ak Metchet thrived for 51 years until everyone was deported by the Russians in 1935: a story for another day.
 But “locals still remember their excellent wood craftsmanship, agricultural productivity and the introduction of new technologies including photography.”
 (Reimer, Canadian Mennonite)